Device-independent quantum key distribution from computational assumptions: Key distribution protocol

 We now describe our QKD protocol in more detail.
 First, we give a modified version of \cref{protocol:comp_self_testing} adapted to the use of gate teleportation by an honest device as described above.\footnote{In addition, we also change how Alice and Bob sample the challenge type.
 In \cref{protocol:comp_self_testing}, they use shared randomness for this purpose.
 This would still work in the QKD setting (where they would use public classical communication to establish the shared randomness), but it slightly simplifies the security analysis to assume that they sample challenge types independently and then post-select on having sampled the same challenge type.
 The downside of this is a reduction of the key rate in \cref{thm:security_iid} by a constant factor of 2.}

-\begin{protocol}[Modified self-testing protocol] Alice and Bob execute the same steps as in \cref{protocol:comp_self_testing} with the following modifications: the challenge types are sampled independently by Alice and Bob; and in \cref{step:self_testing_last}, Alice additionally receives a bit $h^A$ and Bob a bit $h^B$.
+\begin{protocol}[Modified self-testing protocol] Alice and Bob execute the same steps as in \cref{protocol:comp_self_testing}, with the following modifications.
+In \cref{step3}, challenge types $\ct^A$ and $\ct^B$ are sampled independently by Alice and Bob, respectively, and sent to the device; and in \cref{step:self_testing_last}, Alice additionally receives a bit $h^A$ and Bob a bit $h^B$.
+The remaining steps are as in \cref{protocol:comp_self_testing}, where now Alice acts according to $\ct^A$ and Bob according to $\ct^B$: for example, if $\ct^A = \texttt{a}$ and $\ct^B = \texttt{b}$, then Alice will receive a string $z_A$ as in \cref{stepa4}, and Bob will execute Steps \ref{stepb4}-\ref{step:self_testing_last} (with the above modification, i.e.~he will receive a bit $h^B$ in \cref{step:self_testing_last}).

-\emph{Honest behaviour: As in \cref{protocol:comp_self_testing}, but using a pre-shared EPR pair and gate teleportation to apply the controlled-$Z$ operation as in \cref{eqn:teleport_circ}.
-In addition to the measurement outcomes $a, b$, return the bits $h^A, h^B$ from the gate teleportation to Alice and Bob, respectively.} \end{protocol}
+\emph{Honest behaviour: In the case $\ct^A = \ct^B$, behave as in \cref{protocol:comp_self_testing}, but in \cref{step:self_testing_last}, use a pre-shared EPR pair and gate teleportation to apply the controlled-$Z$ operation as in \cref{eqn:teleport_circ} and additionally return the bits $h^A, h^B$ from the gate teleportation to Alice and Bob, respectively.
+Note that in this strategy, the actions of Alice's and Bob's side of the device are independent.
+Hence, we can extend the honest strategy to the case $\ct^A \neq \ct^B$ with each side individually acting according to the challenge type it has received.} \end{protocol}

 Like \cref{protocol:comp_self_testing}, this protocol depends (implicitly) on a security parameter $\lambda$.
 Both the honest behaviour and the winning condition used by Alice and Bob are described in more detail in \cref{app:honest_behaviour}.
 Note that if we adapt the checks from \cref{protocol:comp_self_testing} accordingly, \cref{thm:self_testing} still applies to \cref{protocol:self_testing_teleportation} since any device that could cheat in \cref{protocol:self_testing_teleportation} (where also $h^A$ and $h^B$ are returned) can easily be converted into a device that cheats in the original protocol.